International exhibition

 Among other things, the activists protested against the complete absence of the current trends of Fluxus, Happening and Performance in the official exhibition.
 In fact, the omissions of documenta 4 as far as the German art scene was concerned were glaring in comparison to those in the USA - although concept art and performance were missing here, the important representatives and trends were present in the field of painting and sculpture as well as with environments by Ed Kienholz, Robert Rauschenberg and George Segal.

 Joseph Beuys was represented with a room installation, but otherwise the selection of German artists, including Horst Antes, Joseph Albers, Erwin Heerich and Richard Paul Lohse, proved to be less innovative - artists important for the 1960s such as Thomas Beyerle, Sigmar Polke, Gerhard Richter, Imi Knoebel and Reiner Ruthenbeck were missing, not to mention Fluxus and Happening.
-The fourth documenta also underperformed in terms of the presence of positions by female artists: with Jo Baer, Marisol, Louise Nevelson and Bridget Riley, there were just four women among the 150 artists.
+The fourth documenta also underperformed in terms of the presence of positions by female artists: with Jo Baer, Chryssa, Marisol, Louise Nevelson and Bridget Riley, there were just five women among the 150 artists.

 In the outdoor space, the documenta ventured out onto the Karlswiese for the first time with sculptures, which were displayed extensively - primarily with more traditional, semi-abstract sculptures.
 Christo’s (Jeanne-Claude was not yet named as a co-author at the time) spectacular air cushion 5600 Cubicmeter Package (1968), which at least introduced a new approach to the concept of sculpture, was particularly memorable.
 After several failed attempts, the helium-filled tube finally proved its stamina and rose a proud 58 meters phallically into the air (which earned it various obvious nicknames among the people of Kassel).